Webbgaraget/threewp_broadcast/readme.txt

 = 2.22 20140xxx =
 * New: Broadcast file checksum info, for debugging purposes.
+* Code: code_export removed.
+Debug methods are now a trait in the SDK.

 = 2.21 20140422 =
 * New: Custom roles are accepted.